florenceasitwas/site/_sources/paatz-smn.md

 is the pillar scheme of S. Miniato and very probably also of the older, Romanesque church of S.
 Maria Novella, which was only demolished at the time.
 The next and last pair of pillars again correspond to the crossing pillars - the pillar and wall pillar capitals and their finely and richly profiled cover plates correspond stylistically to the forms in the upper part of the transept.
-A few

-capitals at the transept entrances have simpler cover plates and ancient Romanesque-Pisan motifs (dragons; medallions with half-figures); they were evidently made during the first construction phase (1246 ff.), but were not moved until long after (1279) (129). - According to Pisan- Romanesque custom, the arches of the tramezzo arcades are painted with a black and white wedge stone pattern.
+A few capitals at the transept entrances have simpler cover plates and ancient Romanesque-Pisan motifs (dragons; medallions with half-figures); they were evidently made during the first construction phase (1246 ff.), but were not moved until long after (1279) (129). - According to Pisan-Romanesque custom, the arches of the tramezzo arcades are painted with a black and white wedge stone pattern.

 The central aisle bays here are transversely rectangular, the side aisle bays longitudinally rectangular - similar to some Italian Cistercian churches (130).

-The lay house (the "lower church"); c.
+*The lay house (the "lower church")*; c.
 1290-1310.
 The structure here is generally the same, but all the pillars are of the same type, the Tuscan-Romanesque of the central pair of pillars in the "Tramezzo", albeit somewhat modified into the mathematically abstract in accordance with the tendencies of the late 13th century.
 The edges between the half-columns are developed on three